 Opening and closing times are recorded on the log sheet for each net group.
-Mist-net captures are recorded on the data sheets by specific net, not by group.
+Captures are recorded on the data sheets by specific net, not by group.
 If the capture location for a particular bird has been forgotten or confused, the location is recorded as MN (mist-net).
-Location for any birds captured in nest boxes is recorded as BX.
+Location for any birds captured in nest boxes is recorded as BX, with the box number noted in the comments.

 The BIC is responsible every morning for determining which nets are to be used.
-For migration monitoring, this should generally correspond to one of the following 3 options:
+For migration monitoring, this should generally correspond to one of the following 3 options, with the choice dependent on both the number of experienced extractors and the volume of birds expected:

-Full: (2-3 experienced extractors): All nets (CADE / BNH) Regular: (1-2 experienced extractors): All nets except B/N (CADEH) Basic: (1 experienced extractor): Only H and CAD, or even fewer as necessary
+Full: All nets (CADE / BNH)

+Basic: All nets except B/N (CADEH) - typically on windy days

+Limited: Only H and CAD, or even fewer as necessary

 Net groups should be closed due to wind as necessary and must be noted in the log.
 Partial opening may in some cases also be prudent if bad weather is expected but is not imminent, or if the BIC feels that the volume of birds may overwhelm the capabilities of the team of extractors available on a given day.
+If a predator is be frequenting a net, the net should be raised to alleviate the threat; otherwise it should be closed to discourage the predator.
+Net closings must be noted in the log.

 At the beginning of each morning, the BIC will assign each extractor a set of nets for which they are responsible, according to the full/regular/basic protocol as described above.
 On every net round, each extractor (and their assistants) should complete a loop of all nets within their assigned sector.
-One person within each team must carry a walkie-talkie at all times.
+One person within each team must carry a walkie-talkie or cellular phone at all times.